EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment

-Building toward this vision, long-context egocentric video understanding (LEU) has become an increasingly active area of research in the ML community.
-Long egocentric recordings capture extended daily activities and interactions, requiring models to reason over temporal dependencies and multimodal signals spanning minutes or hours.
-To evaluate progress, a growing set of benchmarks has been introduced~\cite{perrett2025hdepichighlydetailedegocentricvideo,chandrasegaran2024hourvideo1hourvideolanguageunderstanding,zhou2025x, wu2024longvideobench}, each designed to test how well models can recall, integrate, and reason over such extended sequences.
-While these benchmarks represent important advances, they largely emphasize generic video-based queries and fall short of capturing the~\textbf{human-centric} and~\textbf{attention-guided} nature of real AR usage, where questions are often grounded in what the user was attending to at a given moment.
-These limitations can be summarized as follows:

 \textbf{Questions Not Reflecting Human Attention:} Existing benchmarks rarely consider user attention when designing queries, creating a mismatch with real-world usage.
-In practice, people tend to ask about objects or events they have looked at, fully or partially, where their attention was directed.
+In practice, people tend to ask about objects or events they have looked at, at least partially, or objects near where their attention was directed.
 Current datasets instead emphasize generic questions about visual details or scene overviews, and fail to reflect human inquiry patterns.

 \textbf{Questions Not Framed in Natural Language:} Prior benchmarks often rely on rigid, template-based question generation that does not align with authentic human questioning.
 For example, prompts such as “Is the light off in the video?” frequently appear, but they are uncommon in daily use.
 In contrast, real users are more likely to ask context-specific, attention-driven questions such as “Did I forget to turn off the lights?”